-However, the vast majority of these BPC 157 benefits involve lab animal research and not humans.
+However, the vast majority of these BPC 157 benefits involve lab animals and not humans.

 How Does BPC157 Work?

 Good question.
 How it works is not fully understood.
 There does seem to be a relationship to boosting nitric oxide levels.
 Nitric oxide is a vasodilator which means it opens up blood vessels, allowing more blood, oxygen, and nutrients to get to injured tissues.
 This can play a role in the healing process.

 Other ways its thought to work may include increasing growth hormone receptors and vascular endothelial growth factor (VEGF).
 Given the diverse health issues the PBC peptide is touted to help, it's possible it may have several mechanisms of action.